 The music education program leads to a New York State Initial Certification for teaching Pre-K-12, broadfield in New York State schools.
 This program requires intensive study in music performance, music history, music theory, and methodologies of teaching, with special focus on world music and urban culture.

 Entry into an educator preparation program (like Music Education) at the undergraduate level requires a High School Average of 85% or higher, which is considered equivalent to a collegiate GPA of 3.0.
 Transfer students applying to these programs must demonstrate a GPA of 3.0 either in the last semester of full-time study or as a cumulative average from multiple colleges, whichever is a more accurate representation of ability.
-Candidates applying to educator preparation programs must submit an SAT or ACT score as part of their application to Buffalo State.
 Prospective candidates who do not yet demonstrate a 3.0 GPA and/or high school average of 85% or higher should consult the Coordinator of Undergraduate Music Education or the Music Department Chair for suggested pathways to achieve successful candidacy.

 All prospective Music Education students must audition for admission to the Music Department.
 Prospective students are afforded two opportunities to audition for admission.
 If a student is not accepted after the second audition, a third audition is not permitted.
 Click here to Apply and Audition at SUNY Buffalo State.

 Students who have taken a leave of absence exceeding one academic year will be required to audition for readmission to the Music Department.
 Juniors and Seniors who have successfully entered the Upper Division Music Education program and have taken a leave of absence exceeding one academic year may be required to audition and re-interview for placement in the Music Education program, at the discretion of the Music Department Chairperson.
 Student must also Re-apply for Admission to Buffalo State after an absence exceeding one academic year.